lter/test-manual/site-personnel.md

 * **Ending roles:** To end a role for an individual, simply enter the year that they stopped serving in that role into the "End Year (Affiliation)" field.
 If they never served that role, please contact Marty Downs (downs@nceas.ucsb.edu) for troubleshooting assistance.

+* **Former participants:**
+> [!NOTE-caution]
+> We are currently resolving an issue with the display of former participants on the [LTER directory](https://lternet.edu/directory/).
+For the moment, please ensure that the affiliation status in the LTER-ex-im Google sheet is correct and we will resolve the directory display as soon as possible.

-* **Former participants:** Only current participants should be displaying in the [LTER directory](https://lternetwork.force.com/lterhub/s/directory).
-If individuals are showing up that are no longer affiliated with your site, it's usually because the LTER Network Office has no information to indicate that they are no longer actively associated with your site.
-In these cases, simply change the "Status (Affiliation)" field to "Former".
-If you can make a fair guess at an end year, include that information.
+Once an individual has left the site, please change their "Status (Affiliation)" field to "Former".
+If you can make a fair guess at an end year, include that information under "End Year".
 If you can't guess within a year or two, leave it blank.

 ## Detailed Field descriptions and options